Actuarial-Control-Cycle-Part-A-2023-T1/Group-JKB/README.md

 ### Long-term projections

 #### Program costs
+With the social insurance program in place, the effects of incentivising relocation will continue to be experienced and reduce the overall property damage and displacement costs.
+Averaging over 10 years of economic costs (i.e. 2070-2080), gives the values in the table below.
+Both the mean and upper bound estimates are significantly lower than without the program (18.87% and 11.08% respectively).
+Moreover, the incentive cost for voluntary relocation is under φ 200,000, suggesting that the equilibrium population allocation in each region has almost been reached.
+The average displacement costs have also decreased another 8% from the initial short-term projection.

 |                            | Mean Estimates   | Upper Bound (97.5%) |
 | -------------------------- | ---------------: | ------------------: |